 This quick and easy kimchi recipe is going to be one of your favorites!
 It only takes a few minutes to make it (plus a few days for it to ferment).

-I've been trying to work on ways to improve my gut bacteria and I thought I'd give kimchi a shot.
-What I found out was that you can whip up a really simple, delicious (and oh-so-spicy) kimchi recipe in a just a few steps.
+You can whip up a really simple, delicious (and oh-so-spicy) kimchi recipe in just a few steps.
 It does take a few (very hands-off) hours to days, though.

 - I had the bacteria in my gut analysed.
 And this may be the future of medicine from The Guardian